 Along with using more channels than just Airbnb you should also try and maximize direct bookings.
 Now I’ve written a separate post about getting direct bookings, but let me give you some of the best tips here:

 If you’re renting your whole property on booking.com or Airbnb, then my advice would be to go for a minimalist, clean, tidy look.
-People are effectively booking a hotel type stay (rather than a home-share) and they will expect a similar experience in terms of amenities, cleanliness and tidiness.
+People are effectively booking a hotel-type stay (rather than a home-share) and they will expect a similar experience in terms of amenities, cleanliness, and tidiness.

 Your pictures should reflect this.
 Keep the following in mind:

 If you’re home sharing, you are attracting a different kind of guest.
-If I was looking to stay in a home-share property, I’d want something, warm, welcoming and cosy.
+If I was looking to stay in a home-share property, I’d want something, warm, welcoming, and cosy.
 Wouldn’t you?
 Keep this in mind when taking your photos, and don’t forget to be very descriptive about who you (and your family) are and why you like to welcome people into your home.

 Other key things to think about with home-sharing photos include:

 As a final thought on photographs, also take note of the advice that the different systems give you about these photos.
-Some platforms will give you a photo score, and almost all will want hi-resolution photographs.
+Some platforms will give you a photo score, and almost all will want high-resolution photographs.
 Don’t ever forget that pictures are a major part of your value proposition.

-Do yourself a favour and buy another mobile phone that has a voice message on it saying that in an emergency please contact x number (x being your normal mobile number).
-This way you can filter emergency calls and enquiry calls.
+Do yourself a favor and buy another mobile phone that has a voice message on it saying that in an emergency please contact x number (x being your normal mobile number).
+This way you can filter emergency calls and inquiry calls.
 However, do listen to messages on your property’s number as they might well be worthwhile direct booking calls.
-Even if not, you will be able to call the person back and help them, but it is a good idea to let this run on to voicemail first, otherwise, you will be forever interrupted.
+Even if not, you will be able to call the person back and help them, but it is a good idea to let this run to voicemail first, otherwise, you will be forever interrupted.

-The speed at which you respond to guests says a lot about your attitude towards them.
+The speed at which you respond to guests says a lot about your attitude toward them.
 If you are slow at returning calls or emails, that says to the guest “you’re not that important to me”.

 Whereas if you are fast and proactive, guests will be really appreciative of it.